Anne Hathaway: 2015–2021: Comedic roles and career fluctuations

-After a two-year absence from the screen, Hathaway starred as a famous actress in the all-female spin-off of the Ocean's Eleven franchise, Ocean's 8, directed by Gary Ross.
-Co-starring Sandra Bullock and Cate Blanchett, the film follows a group of criminals who plan to rob the Met Gala.
-Hathaway found it fun playing someone with an immense ego and saw the role as an opportunity "to lean into all the ridiculous fame nonsense that I've been trying to side-step for all of these years."
-She hoped that the film would be profitable so that it could debunk claims that female-led films do not succeed commercially.
-Critics felt that Hathaway "steals the show"; ABC Online's Jason Di Rosso added, "The film's best moments belong to Hathaway as the anxiety-ridden, vain and capricious starlet.
+After a two-year absence from the screen, Hathaway starred as a famous actress in Ocean's 8, an all-female spin-off of the Ocean's Eleven franchise from director Gary Ross.
+Co-starring Sandra Bullock and Cate Blanchett, it follows a group of criminals who plan to rob the Met Gala.
+Hathaway was drawn to the idea of playing someone with an immense ego and saw the part as an opportunity "to lean into all the ridiculous fame nonsense that I've been trying to side-step for all of these years."
+She hoped the film would be profitable so that it could debunk claims that female-led films do not succeed commercially.
+Critics generally considered Hathaway to be a scene-stealer among the cast, with ABC Online's Jason Di Rosso writing, "The film's best moments belong to Hathaway as the anxiety-ridden, vain and capricious starlet.
 She's the only successful meld of comedy and pathos—a victim of the celebrity treadmill who is also capable of outsmarting it."
 Ocean's 8 was a box office success, grossing over $297 million worldwide against a $70 million budget.

 Hathaway's first two films of 2019—the thriller Serenity and the comedy The Hustle—were poorly received by critics.
 In the former, she starred alongside her Interstellar costar Matthew McConaughey as a woman who tasks her ex-husband to kill her new abusive husband, a role for which she dyed her hair blonde.
 The Washington Post dismissed her performance as "cartoonish", adding that her femme fatale character was reminiscent of "a kind of live-action Jessica Rabbit".
 The latter film was a remake of the 1988 film Dirty Rotten Scoundrels, co-starring Rebel Wilson, which emerged as a sleeper hit.
 Hathaway next played a woman with bipolar disorder in an episode of the Amazon Prime Video romantic anthology series Modern Love.
 She then played the wife of Mark Ruffalo's character in Todd Haynes' legal drama Dark Waters, about environmental poisoning committed by the chemical company DuPont.
 Writing for Variety, Owen Gleiberman termed her supporting performance "a piercing dance of agony and loyalty".